 Bad Trees Make Bad Seeds is a key concept when planning a timber harvest.
-There are numerous legitimate objectives to consider, including preventing soil erosion, providing quality saw-timber, pulpwood, firewood, and other wood products, and improving the overall quality and future potential of the woods through proper management.
+There are numerous legitimate objectives to consider.
+These include preventing soil erosion, providing quality saw-timber, pulpwood, firewood, and other wood products.
+It is also important to improve the overall quality and future potential of the woods through proper management.

 Strategic Tree Removal

-In addition to mature, financially-valuable trees, certain trees should also be removed from the genetic makeup of the woods, so as to improve overall stand quality and value.
+In addition to mature, financially-valuable trees, certain trees should also be removed from the genetic makeup of the woods.
+This is done to improve overall stand quality and value.
 Removing trees with inferior traits such as low limbs and crooked stems will improve the overall genetic makeup of the woods.

-In particular, the lower quality trees that should also be considered for removal to facilitate proper Timber Stand Improvement objectives include:
+In particular, the lower quality trees that should also be considered for removal are crucial.
+This will facilitate proper Timber Stand Improvement objectives.

 - Suppressed trees that will not live until the next thinning